ValveSoftware/ArtifactDeckCode/README.md

 }
 ```

-After receiving the response, you must then request the JSON file at from the host specified.
+After receiving the response, you must then request the JSON file from the host specified.
-In this example, https://some host/some path/somefile.json".
+In this example, "https://some host/some path/somefile.json".
 Please cache the
 provided JSON for AT LEAST until the expire time provided.

 The response will look similar to the one below for set 00